 - Business case/economic justification is often difficult.
 But the wide open spaces generally enable drones more unrestricted access and make it easier to do POCs for Urban applications

 Modes of Transport examples (KENYA):

 - Rural cargo delivery with drones (eg medicine) are being pursued in: Kitui County medical delivery and Kendu ‘ Lake Victoria islands.

 - Drones for intra-city and cargo is being utilised in a Nairobi-based vertiport network to overcome traffic problems.

 - Long range passenger transport and tourist services utilises drones in Nairobi – Maasai Mara and Mombasa for sight seeing

 At least 50 cities worldwide are incorporating urban mobility drones into their long-term plans.
 WEF states that drones can help rural Africa take flight and overcome its annual $112bn infrastructure deficit.

-Read more about drones in Transport and Delivery here..
+Read more about drones for Urban and Rural Air Mobility in Transport and Delivery here..